-Store Sales Measurement is available for Google Ads for eligible Search and Shopping advertisers.
+Shop Sales Measurement is available for Google Ads for eligible Search and Shopping advertisers.
 Say a user clicks on an ad and then visits the advertiser’s shop nearby to complete the purchase.
-Using Shop Sales (direct upload), you can tie online clicks to offline purchases by uploading transaction data from the point of sale into Google Ads (e.g. from your loyalty programme or customer database).
+Using Shop Sales (direct upload), you can tie online clicks to offline conversions by uploading transaction data from the point of sale into Google Ads (e.g. from your loyalty programme or customer database).
 You can also categorise different types and sources of shop sales to get deeper insights into your offline performance.

 Tracked ONLINE sales in Google Ads = £87,500

 Using this simple model, you can estimate that for every £1 invested, you’re making £5.63 in offline sales and £10 in total sales.
 Now you can optimise your bids using a more accurate measure of return from your ad pounds.
 In this case, you can bid up until your CPA is about 130% higher and still achieve the same return on ad spend.

 Case Study (Search)

 Matalan, a leading retailer in the UK, used shop visits reporting to discover that for every one website transaction driven by its online ads, an additional six customers visit a shop.
 By measuring offline purchases with Store Sales (direct upload), the brand also found that it generated £46 for every £1 spent on mobile ads, £31 of which came in-store.

 Through Google's shop visits solution, IHOP gained useful consumer insights that helped them drive visits from YouTube for less than £1 per guest.